 Halloween costumes are classed as toys rather than clothes so they’re subject to less rigorous safety tests than regular clothing – this means they can be much more flammable.
 Take care around open flames and place candles out of reach of children.

 Also, if your child has a mask, wig or costume, make sure it doesn’t restrict their eyesight or movement in anyway that could hurt them.

 2. Plan your trick or treat route

 Map out a trick or treating track choosing residential areas that are safe and well lit.
 Keep to pavements and find the safest places to cross the road.

 With the clocks going back, it will be dark by 5pm.
-Don't leave it later to venture out and plan to be home within the hour.
+Don’t leave it too late to venture out and plan to be home within an hour.